AugustMiller/phpmcmap/README.md

 ddev php artisan app:import
 ```

 World files from the `storage/region/` folder are scanned, and those without rows in the database (or with more recent modification times) are imported.
-The same diffing optimization is present on a chunk-by-chunk basis, so only chunks that have changed since the last import are unpacked.
+The same diffing optimization is present on a chunk-by-chunk basis (using timestamps in the region headers), so only chunks that the game indicates having changed since the last import are unpacked.

 The app saves [block entity](https://minecraft.wiki/w/Block_entity) data to the `poi` table, and chunk-by-chunk heightmaps in the `chunks` table.